sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 ##### Display the ASIC/SDK health suppress configuration

-Command `show asic-sdk-health-event suppressed-category-list [<--namespace|-n> <namespace>]` is introduced to display the suppressed categories of each severity of ASIC/SDK health events.
+Command `show asic-sdk-health-event suppress-configuration [<--namespace|-n> <namespace>]` is introduced to display the suppressed categories of each severity of ASIC/SDK health events or the maximum events to store in the database.

+Only severities that have been configured will be displayed.

+- if only category-list is configured, the maximum events will be displayed as `unlimited`
+- if only maximum events is configured, the category-list will be displayed as `none`
+- if neither of above is configured, the severity will not be displayed

 An example of the output is as below: